skylight-hq/skylight.digital/_projects/sba_ascent.md

 {% capture challenge %}
-Female entrepreneurs start and own nearly half of all businesses in the U.S., employ 9.4 million workers, generate $1.9 trillion in revenue and represent all industries.
+Female entrepreneurs start and own nearly half of all businesses in the U.S., employ 9.4 million workers, generate $1.9 trillion in revenue, and represent all industries.
 To help elevate their success, the SBA launched Ascent, a free online learning platform based on an existing open-source content management system (CMS) called Brightspot.
 A critical challenge was leveraging Brightspot in such a way as